simplertasks/aics/hn/hn-article-1.md

 - name-meaning: AI to provide the meaning or history of the name.

-This script uses double square brackets [[...]] to hold variables, template contents, and user responses.
+AICSP uses double square brackets [[...]] to hold variables, template contents, and user responses.
 The AI GENERATED TEXT section instructs the model to dynamically generate the name's meaning, keeping the template clean and dynamic.

 Why AICS Beats a Plain Prompt